tarwn/lessthandot-hugo/blogs/content/posts/2009-02-17-sql-server-distance-calculation-option-3.md

 If I know those guys like I think I do, the indexes and everything will be sufficient!

-That&#8217;s really all there is to it.
-These CLR functions are an **EXTREMELY** powerful tool for any developer&#8217;s kit.
+That's really all there is to it.
+These CLR functions are an **EXTREMELY** powerful tool for any developer's kit.
 Math calculations are just scratching the surface of the great uses for this capability.
 It is important to use them judiciously though, as with most powerful tools you can seriously injure yourself if not careful!
-I&#8217;m not sure I&#8217;ve determined where the line is yet, but I would not even attempt using the CLR unless I was having performance issues with frequently used calculations (or they were frequently used enough that I could see the problem coming) or if I needed access to the filesystem or other resources that are awkward to access from straight T-SQL.
-As developers we&#8217;re always going to need to make choices like this, and no amount of blog posts will make them for us.
-So like all things, just use it wisely and you&#8217;ll be fine!
+I'm not sure I've determined where the line is yet, but I would not even attempt using the CLR unless I was having performance issues with frequently used calculations (or they were frequently used enough that I could see the problem coming) or if I needed access to the filesystem or other resources that are awkward to access from straight T-SQL.
+As developers we're always going to need to make choices like this, and no amount of blog posts will make them for us.
+So like all things, just use it wisely and you'll be fine!

-In the future we&#8217;ll put all three to the test, and do a fourth post detailing the results.
+In the future we'll put all three to the test, and do a fourth post detailing the results.
 At least I hope we will, the idea of doing just that is the whole reason I blogged about this again!

 \*** **If you have a SQL Server related question try our [Microsoft SQL Server Programming][3] forum or our [Microsoft SQL Server Admin][4] forum**<ins></ins>